JosephABudd/kickzig/The-New-Startup-Screen.md

 * line 8  // Set the startup screen to Contacts.
 * line 13 // Turn off the main menu.
 * line 18 // Removed .HelloWorld from the main menu.
+* line 23 // Turn off developer menu items.
+This is not required because the main menu is off.

 ```zig
   1 ⎥ /// This is the front-end's main menu data.